-Sales of crackers and chips in the Reporting Period were approximately RMB265.1 million (2021: RMB225.4 million), representing an increase of approximately 17.6% year-on-year, and accounting for 27.7% (2021: 26.2%) of total revenue of the Group.
-Gross profit was approximately RMB66.6 million (2021: RMB53.8 million), representing an increase of approximately 23.8% yearon-year.
-Gross profit margin was approximately 25.1% (2021: 23.9%), representing an increase of approximately 1.2 percentage points year-on-year.
+Sales of crackers and chips in the Reporting Period were approximately RMB274.2 million (2022: RMB265.1 million), representing an increase of approximately 3.4% year-on-year, and accounting for 27.9% (2022: 27.7%) of total revenue of the Group.
+Gross profit was approximately RMB69.9 million (2022: RMB66.6 million), representing an increase of approximately 5.0% year-on-year.
+Gross profit margin was approximately 25.5% (2022: 25.1%), representing an increase of approximately 0.4 percentage points year-on-year.

-The sales of crackers and chips maintained a steady growth in the Reporting Period, mainly because the Group strengthened the management of distribution channels and retail terminals during the Reporting Period, and continued to develop markets in southern China where the sales were relatively weak and new markets in the southwest and northwest, resulting in an increase in overall sales.
-Furthermore, the Group raised product prices in the fourth quarter of 2021, continued to optimize its product mix and sales strategies, and focused on the continual expansion and launch of new product series such as 「薯片」 and 「親親圏」, thereby leading to a growth in sales, gross profit and gross profit margin during the Reporting Period.
+The sales of crackers and chips maintained a steady growth in the Reporting Period, mainly because of the Group's continuous expansion of distribution channels during the Reporting Period, and continued to develop markets in southern China where the sales were relatively weak and new markets in the southwest and northwest, resulting in an increase in overall sales.
+Furthermore, the Group raised certain product prices in the second half of 2022, continued to optimize its product mix and sales strategies, and focused on the continual expansion and launch of new product series such as 「薯片」 and 「親親圈」, thereby leading to a growth in sales, gross profit and gross profit margin during the Reporting Period.